 Superintendent of Public Instruction Diane Douglas and the Arizona Department of Education are committed to providing the highest quality education to Arizona’s 60,000 American Indian students in the Arizona public/charter school system.
-The ADE Indian Education office is in the Special Projects Division of the Arizona Department of Education.
-Our vision for Arizona’s Native American students is that they be well-educated, healthy, confident individuals with a strong sense of cultural identity, self-worth, and the belief that their goals and dreams are attainable.
+The ADE Indian Education office is in the Policy Development and Government Relations Division in the Arizona Department of Education.

 Our mission is to promote leadership, education and training to schools, agencies and governments which are responsible for the quality education of Arizona’s American Indian children.
 The Indian Education program administers federal grants, including the Johnson‐O’Malley Program, to meet the educational and cultural needs of participating LEAs serving American Indian students and implements A.R.S. §15‐244, Indian Education Act.